ThamarD/bitsong-scripts/README.md

 ```

 Take care to specify the `RESERVATION_AMOUNT` which is the minimum amount of ubtsg that will remain available in your account.
 I use 10btsg as a minimum.

 You can delegate to any validator you prefer by changing `VALIDATOR` variable.

-Remember, filling in your Keyring Passphrase in this script creates a certain degree of security risk!
+Remember!!, filling in your Keyring Passphrase in this script creates a certain degree of security risk!
 Make sure your node is secure!

 ### Operating